njs-guy/rift-astro/README.md

 -   [ ] Customize most of the site through a config file.
 -   [ ] Customize colors/theme through Tailwind config.
 -   [ ] Search site.
 Possibly with either MiniSearch or FuseJS.

-### v1.1.0

-- [ ] Use the site through an NPM package instead of needing to clone the source.
-- [ ] Customize the rift-config and Tailwind config through your Astro config.

 ## Special Thanks